-You’ve heard us talking many times before about the fact that there is little point having a website without people finding or visiting it.
+You’ve heard us talk many times before about the fact that there is little point in having a website without people finding or visiting it.

 Think a bit more creatively, however, and whilst the above SEO and paid online advertising PPC are vital, there are other ways to get your website noticed and in front of your potential target market, which can be relatively cheap, sometimes free!